mattpolzin/JSONAPI-ResourceStorage/README.md

 ## JSONAPIResourceCache

+You can view an example using this strategy in [Google Colab](https://colab.research.google.com/drive/196eCnBlf2xz8pT4lW--ur6eWSVAjpF6b?usp=sharing).

 Without endorsing this degree of force unwrapping, here's a chunk of code in lieu of a properly fleshed out README.
 ```swift
 import JSONAPIResourceCache